Frequently Asked Questions

 How much does First Crack cost?+

-The First Crack platform is free — analytics dashboards, bean inventory management, cupping workflow, recipe management, community sharing, roast comparison, and the web app are all included at no cost.
+The First Crack web platform is free.
+Analytics dashboards, bean inventory management, cupping workflow, recipe management, community sharing, roast comparison, Guided Roast (browser-based live logging), and Artisan import are all included at no cost.
 No subscription, no credit card required.
-The native macOS live roasting app has not yet been publicly priced.
-You can start using First Crack today by creating roasts directly in the browser or importing from Artisan — no hardware required.
+Bridge, the desktop app that connects your roaster hardware, is currently in private beta and free for approved testers; pricing after beta has not been announced.

 Do I need roasting hardware to use First Crack?+